The 10 Attributes of Wildly Successful People You Should Memorize Now

 Being doggedly determined means that obstacles are not deal-breakers, but mere inconveniences that need to be overcome.
 "There is no hesitation, just action, when it comes to success," Gonzalez says.
 "Success comes when you have hit your mark, and determination is the road on which you travel to hit that mark."
 Get ready to troubleshoot with this guide to handling tricky interpersonal situations.

-Optimism is important, but you can’t expect that the sun will shine 100 percent of the time.
-“It’s imperative to focus on maintaining positivity while acknowledging the realistic obstacles that can deter us from achieving our goals,” Gonzalez says.
-“It’s not thinking that nothing will ever go wrong.
-Rather, it’s about thinking that we can achieve what we set out for ourselves even if there are setbacks.”
-Here’s what optimistic people do every day to see the glass half-full.
+Optimism is important, but you can't expect that the sun will shine 100 percent of the time.
+"It's imperative to focus on maintaining positivity while acknowledging the realistic obstacles that can deter us from achieving our goals," Gonzalez says.
+"It's not thinking that nothing will ever go wrong.
+Rather, it's about thinking that we can achieve what we set out for ourselves even if there are setbacks."
+Here's what naturally optimistic people do every day.

 This is the concept of starting from the outside in.
 "Super successful people take care of those around them—the team, customers, and family come first," Gonzalez says.
 "Individuals who are successful are often givers.
 They give of themselves to satisfy the needs of others and derive genuine satisfaction from it."

 Successful people are the first ones to create new ways to network with others or new spinoffs of tried-and-true concepts.
-“By sharing this knowledge with others, each person who surrounds this trailblazer will be successful too,” says Kuczmarski.
-Even if you’re naturally an introvert, you can still build meaningful networks to get ahead.
+"By sharing this knowledge with others, each person who surrounds this trailblazer will be successful too," says Kuczmarski.
+Also useful: The 10 body language secrets that could make you more successful.

 To be super successful, you need to be a life-long learner.
-“Equally important, you have to be willing to learn and to fail—and yes, I used the word ‘fail’ because it should not be a dirty word,” Kuczmarski says.
-“Disruptive, innovative thinking involves failure, learning and moving forward with more knowledge in hand.”
-Did you know that Disney’s Frozen was almost a failure?
+"Equally important, you have to be willing to learn and to fail—and yes, I used the word 'fail' because it should not be a dirty word," Kuczmarski says.
+"Disruptive, innovative thinking involves failure, learning and moving forward with more knowledge in hand."
+If you need more proof, see these 14 ironic "failures" of wildly successful people.

 To be a winner, a person must replenish their knowledge and know-how.
 "When people stay curious about the world around them, they will become more creative," Kuczmarski says.
 "This will help free them for more personal growth too."